krixik-ai/krixik-docs/docs/system/parameters_processing_files_through_pipelines/process_status_method.md

     }

-That's all you see because you retook control of the IDE as soon as the upload to Krixik was completed; the `process_output_1` variable doesn't know how the rest of the process went.
+That's all you see because you retook control of the IDE as soon as the upload to Krixik was completed; the `process_output` variable doesn't know how the rest of the process went.

 You can check the status of the process by feeding the `request_id` (returned when you called the [`process`](process_method.md) method) to the `process_status` method, as follows: